Hyp-ed/workshop-bot/controllers/scripts/stage10/README.md

         ```c++
         double get_temperature();
         ```
-    * Open `pod.cpp`, locate place for TASKS 3&4 and copy-paste the following code there (you can change the 0 there if you want a more comfortable temperature)
+    * Open `pod.cpp`, locate place for TASKS 3&4 and copy-paste the following code there.
+Change the 0 to something else.
         ```c++
         double Pod::get_temperature()
         {